 Whatever health career you choose, you'll have an excellent foundation based on courses in science, communication and leadership.
 Customize this degree program according to your goals, prepare for exams like the MCAT and develop professional competencies for your career.

-The BS program in medical studies allows students to meet the prerequisites for a variety of health professions programs (medicine or MD programs, dentistry, physician assistant, pharmacy, occupational therapy, physical therapy, optometry and others) and prepares the student for required postgraduate entrance exams, including the revised MCAT.
+The BS in medical studies program provides students with the opportunity to meet the prerequisites for medical and professional school, including medicine (MD, DO and naturopathic), dentistry, physician assistant programs, pharmacy, occupational therapy, optometry and others, and prepares the student for required postgraduate entrance exams, including the revised MCAT.

 Students can customize the medical studies degree to meet the prerequisites of the health professions programs for which they intend to apply.
-Students have the opportunity to learn directly from health care providers, and they can select clinically related internships or electives during their junior year.
+Students have the opportunity to learn directly from health care providers who are currently practicing in the field, and they can select clinically related internships or electives during their junior year.

-This degree program integrates communication, ethics, critical thinking, teamwork and leadership, all of which are essential competencies for members of today's health care team.
+This degree program integrates communication, ethics, critical thinking, teamwork and leadership, all of which are essential competencies for members of today's health care teams.